-The exhibition was created and formed with the support by the expertise at Canon and image pre press consultant by Stephan Lundberg.
-Many different media types were displayed as: Fine Art, Wallpaper, ReBoard, Acrylic, Metallic, Fabric, Light boxes and 3D.
+The exhibition was created and formed with the support of the expertise at Canon and image prepress consultant Stephan Lundberg.
+Many different media types were displayed as Fine Art, Wallpaper, ReBoard, Acrylic, Metallic, Fabric, Lightboxes and 3D.

 Harlequina & Harlequin was produced in collaboration with fashion photographer and image artist Jenny Lexander, with support from Canon, Independent Costume and